RapidAPI/DevRel-Stack-Data/guides/posts/difference-api-microservices/post.md

     - api
     - microservice
 coverImage: ''
-draft: false
 ---

 <Lead>
 	There are a lot of components that make an application.
-There is client-side code, server-side codebase, internal APIs, public APIs, microservices, etc. All these implementations work together and perform different operations.
+There is client-side code, server-side codebase, internal APIs, public APIs, microservices, etc.
+	All these implementations work together and perform different operations.
 </Lead>

 Let’s shed some light on APIs, microservices, and the difference between these two.